 I am now the Head of Design at Glisser, a Microsoft-backed startup with offices in London, New York and Portland.

-Now that I’m at a stage where I can be quite selective about what I take on, I look for projects that excite me, challenge me, and most importantly – that make a difference.
+Now that I’m at a stage in my career where I can be quite selective about what I take on, I look for projects that excite me, challenge me, and most importantly – that are ethical and make a difference.